What is a Macular Hole?

 What about face-down positioning after surgery?

 Face-down positioning is important as the success of the surgery often depends on how well this position is maintained.
 Fortunately the majority of macular holes close quickly, within a few days, especially smaller macular holes.
 If you cannot remain in a face-down position for the required period after surgery, vision recovery may not be successful.
 People who are unable to remain in a face-down position for a few days may not be good candidates for a vitrectomy.
 However, there are a number of devices that can make the “face-down” recovery period easier on you.
+The duration of face-down depends on your specific doctor's recommendations.
+There are cases for which no face-down is required at all.

 What can I expect for my vision?